srv-smn/blockchain_lottery-project_UI/README.md

 *After doing the above changes* open *Command Promt* and run the code in the current folder `npm run start`

-you will see the output in the browse at `http://localhost:3000/`
+you will see the output in the browse at [Live Demo](https://bit.ly/sourav-suman-lottery)

 ### Further Scope of improvement
 - add error handling in buttons